dell/rhosp-vxflexos-deploy/README.md

 ## Prerequisites

 - Red Hat OpenStack Platform 13.
-- VxFlex OS Gateway must be installed and accessible in the network.
+- VxFlex OS Gateway has to be installed and accessible in the network.
-- VxFlex OS Storage Data Client (SDC) must be installed on all OpenStack nodes.
+- VxFlex OS Storage Data Client (SDC) has to be installed on all OpenStack nodes.

 ## Steps